montjoie/bbci/README.md

 # Build & Boot CI
 BBCI is a simple tool for building, booting and testing kernel.

+An extra goal is to have a reference of all possible QEMU machine bootable with Linux.

 BBCI is licensed under the GPL-v2

 ## External dependencies: